Puerto Rico in the dark | Pictures | Reuters

 Puerto Rico in the dark

+People wait for valet parking outside the Condado Vanderbilt Hotel in San Juan.
+REUTERS/Shannon Stapleton

+A woman looks into a home affected by Hurricane Maria in Old San Juan.
+REUTERS/Shannon Stapleton

 The Moradas Las Teresas Elderly House, where about two hundred elderly people live without electricity, in Carolina.
+Photo taken September 30th.
 REUTERS/Carlos Barria

 A man with a wheelchair sits inside his apartment at the Moradas Las Teresas Elderly House, where about two hundred elderly people live without electricity in Carolina.
+Photo taken September 30th.
 REUTERS/Carlos Barria

 Carmen De Jesus uses a flashlight as she chats with a neighbour at the Moradas Las Teresas Elderly House, where about two hundred elderly people live without electricity in Carolina.
 REUTERS/Carlos Barria

 A sits on her bed at the Moradas Las Teresas Elderly House, where about two hundred elderly people live without electricity, in Carolina.
+Photo taken September 30th.
 REUTERS/Carlos Barria

 A man uses a flashlight to light up a room at the Moradas Las Teresas Elderly Hous in Carolina.
+Photo taken September 30th.
 REUTERS/Carlos Barria

 Carmen Correa uses a candle to light up a room at the Moradas Las Teresas Elderly House in Carolina.
+Photo taken September 30th.
 REUTERS/Carlos Barria

 A woman stands next to her apartment door at the Moradas Las Teresas Elderly House in Carolina.
-REUTERS/Carlos Barria

-A man uses a flashlight to light up a room at the Moradas Las Teresas Elderly House in Carolina.
-REUTERS/Carlos Barria

-A woman stands next to her apartment door at the Moradas Las Teresas Elderly House in Carolina.
+Photo taken September 30th.
 REUTERS/Carlos Barria

 People wait for their cellphones to be charged outside a store during a blackout in San Juan.
 REUTERS/Alvin Baez